 What Are The Benefits Of Trial Pits?

-The following are all benefits of site investigation methodology:
+The following are all benefits of this site investigation methodology:

 Trial pits are amongst the simplest and most practical site investigation methods available to a geotechnical drilling company.
 In terms of the equipment used, the lack of machinery needed (in most cases) saves on fuel and transport costs.
 Moreover, because the pit is so simple to dig, the work can easily be carried out in one working day, again saving on potential transport costs.
 It’s certainly a much quicker method when compared with cable percussive drilling, sonic drilling and window sampling.